allegro/ralph/docs/development/packaging.md

 # Deb package for Ubuntu

-The way Ralph is made makes changing versions of its dependencies challenging so in order to provide a deb package for [Ubuntu] it is necessary to use `dh_virtualenv` which installs all dependencies into a virtualenv and packs the latter into a package.
+The way Ralph is made makes changing versions of its dependencies challenging;
+consequently, in order to provide a deb package for [Ubuntu] it is necessary to use  `dh_virtualenv` which installs all dependencies into a virtualenv and packs the latter into a package.
 Although this approach is not blessed by either [Debian] or Ubuntu maintainers, it provides a healthy compromise between the availability of the Ralph package and the effort required to make one.